elastic/kibana/src/plugins/data/server/server.api.md

 import { APICaller as APICaller_2 } from 'kibana/server';
 import Boom from 'boom';
 import { BulkIndexDocumentsParams } from 'elasticsearch';
-import { CallCluster as CallCluster_2 } from 'src/legacy/core_plugins/elasticsearch';
 import { CatAliasesParams } from 'elasticsearch';
 import { CatAllocationParams } from 'elasticsearch';
 import { CatCommonParams } from 'elasticsearch';